codelingo/docs/docs/concepts/tenets.md

 - Infrastructure specific guidelines / safeguards: learning from failures
 - Packaging the author’s guidance with a library

+## Configuration

+All Tenets are written in CLQL and stored in `.lingo` files.
+They can be added to your project either by writing custom Tenets, or importing existing Tenets.
+Tenets are integrated into your workflow through Flows.
+The flagship Flow is Review, which integrates Tenets into your code review process.

 ## Importing Existing Tenets
 Tenets are written in CLQL and are including in a project either directly in the .lingo file, or via an include statement from an external bundle.